ckamps/2232-defiance/content/01-the-property.md

 ## Lower Land

 The lower land of the property sits 40+' below the level of the home.
-Well above any potential flooding of the Femme Osage Creek and Missouri River.

 ### Bluffs